-And when the series actually lands on TV, the cast and creatives will (hopefully) let out a sigh of relief, having more or less nailed the biggest challenge in adapting Pullman’s fantasy trilogy.
+And when the series finally landed on TV, the cast and creatives could take some satisfaction in having more or less nailed the biggest challenge in adapting Pullman’s fantasy trilogy.

 “Stelmaria’s not just a piece of CGI,” actor James McAvoy tells RadioTimes.com of his own character’s snow leopard dæmon.

 “Stelmaria is part of Lord Asriel’s character.
 They are one and the same.
 If Stel isn’t well-performed, then Lord Asriel isn’t well-performed, you know?”

 “They’re so fundamental to the essence of the show,” agrees Wilson.

 “And you can’t short-change it.
 You have to really dig into their psychology as much as every other human character.”